Turkish lira rallies after rate hike

 "Accordingly, the committee decided to implement a strong monetary tightening to support price stability."

-The crisis began after the Turkish president said he planned to take more control of the country's finances after a general election on 24 June.
+The crisis emerged after the Turkish President said he planned to take more control of the country's finances after a general election on 24 June.

 Recep Tayyip Erdogan has previously described himself as an "enemy of interest rates".

-He has also implied that foreign powers are to blame for the lira's collapse.
+His deputy Bekir Bozdag this week implied that foreign powers were to blame for the lira's collapse.

 Turkey's President Erdogan calls snap election in June